 Prosthetists and orthotists provide care for people who need an artificial limb (prosthesis) or a device to support or control part of the body (orthosis).
-Their work plays an important part in the recovery of patients who might otherwise struggle with physical movement.

 - assessing a patient's needs before they have an artificial limb or appliance fitted